kfwebmaster/webshop_report/README.md

 ### preparation (first time)

+1. duplicate `.tunnel-sample.bat` to `tunnel.bat`, and add server connection
-1. copy `.env-sample` to `.env` and add credentials for the database
+2. duplicate `.env-sample` to `.env`, and add database credentials
-2. generate an RSA key and add it to `.ssh\authorized_keys` on the server
+3. generate an RSA key and add it to `.ssh\authorized_keys` on the server

 ### generate report (every time)